Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Banach space representations and the Arens-Michael envelope of

 Now we can prove an analogue of Taylor's theorem on the Arens-Michael envelope of $U(\fg)$.
-Recall that an \emph{Arens-Michael algebra} is a complete topological algebra such that its topology can be determined by a system of submultiplicative prenorms $\|\cdot\|$, i.e., $\|ab\|\le\|a\|\,\|b\|$ holds for every~$a$ and~$b$.
+Recall that an \emph{Arens-Michael algebra} is a complete topological algebra whose topology can be determined by a system of submultiplicative prenorms $\|\cdot\|$, i.e., the inequality $\|ab\|\le\|a\|\,\|b\|$ holds for every~$a$ and~$b$.
 An \emph{Arens-Michael envelope} of an associative algebra~$A$ over~$\CC$ is a pair $(\wh A, \io_A)$, where $\wh A$ is an Arens-Michael algebra and $\io_A$ is a homomorphism $A \to \wh A$, such that for any Arens-Michael algebra $B$ and for each homomorphism $\phi\!: A \to B$ there exists a unique continuous homomorphism $\widehat\phi\!:\wh A \to B$ making the diagram

 commutative \cite[Chapter~5]{X2}.
-In fact, it suffices to check this property for Banach algebras.
+In fact, it suffices to check this property only for Banach algebras.
 Note that $\wh A$ is topologically isomorphic to the completion of~$A$ with respect to the topology determined by all submultiplicative prenorms.